Israel expands ground assault on Gaza, seeks to seize ‘extensive territory’

 The Israeli military has already set up a significant buffer zone within Gaza, expanding an area that existed around the edges of the enclave before the war, and adding a large area in the so-called Netzarim Corridor through the middle of the territory.

-Its renewed assault comes a month after it imposed a total blockade on all goods entering Gaza, in a bid to pressure Hamas to renegotiate the ceasefire deal agreed upon in January.
-Prime Minister Benjamin Netanyahu wants Hamas to release the 59 Israeli captives remaining in Gaza in exchange for Palestinians held in Israeli jails as well as humanitarian aid for Gaza, but without a commitment to ending the war and withdrawing from the enclave.
+Its renewed assault comes as part of a “maximum pressure” campaign aimed at forcing Hamas to renegotiate the ceasefire deal agreed upon in January.
+Prime Minister Benjamin Netanyahu wants Hamas to release the 59 Israeli captives remaining in Gaza in exchange for Palestinians held in Israeli jails as well as humanitarian aid for Gaza, but without a commitment to ending the war and withdrawing troops from the enclave.

 Hamas, however, has insisted on a return to the previously agreed deal and offered to free all the captives at once in return for a permanent ceasefire.